To read how St John's Church processes Personal data, please follow this link.

 - We will not share any individual user details (including your email address) to any third party without your consent.

-All of the cookies that are used on the St John’s web site are created by the Google Analytics so that we can track trends in usage of the pages on our site.
+There are two sorts of cookies used on the St John's web site.
+The euCookie records when you last accepted cookies and the remainder are created by Google Analytics so that we can track trends in usage of the pages on our site.
 Below is the cookies that we have identified and why they are used.

 Google Analytics Cookies